Early Onset Scoliosis refers to spine curvature that is present before 10 years of age.

 Surgery is generally recommended if brace or cast treatment should fail to keep the scoliosis from progressing, or if the curve pattern does not appear amenable to brace or cast treatment.

 The dilemma faced by the surgeon is how to stop the progression of a curve without adversely affecting future growth.
-Various growth-friendly surgeries are designed to follow the principles of EOS treatment outlined earlier, allowing the spine and lungs to grow while controlling spine and lung deformity.
+Various growth-friendly surgeries are designed to follow the principles of EOS treatment outlined earlier, allowing the spine and lungs to grow while controlling spine and lung problems.
 Generally, this type of surgery may be divided classified as Distraction-Based, Guided Growth, and Compression Based.

 To learn more about Early Onset Scoliosis (EOS), please view the Early Onset Scoliosis Video Library where spine experts provide answers to Frequently Asked Questions about EOS.